UKEIAM/manners/README.md

 ## Reproducibility

-With the rest of this repository the results of our publication **Representation learning based on multivariate datasets with large missing rates: Teach your model MANNERS** can be reproduced.
+With the rest of this repository the results of our publication **MANNERS: a strategy for representation learning in multivariate datasets with high proportions of missing data** can be reproduced.

 ### Prerequisites